elysiumstation/black/docs/README.md

 <!--
 layout: home
-title: Planq Documentation
+title: Black Documentation
-description: Planq is a scalable and interoperable Ethereum blockchain, built on Proof-of-Stake with fast-finality.
+description: Black is a scalable and interoperable Ethereum blockchain, built on Proof-of-Stake with fast-finality.
 sections:
   - title: Introduction
-    desc: Read a high-level overview of Planq and its architecture.
+    desc: Read a high-level overview of Black and its architecture.
     url: /about/intro/overview
     icon: ethereum-intro
   - title: Basics
-    desc: Start with the basic concepts of Planq, like accounts and transactions.
+    desc: Start with the basic concepts of Black, like accounts and transactions.
     url: /users/basics/transactions
     icon: basics
 stack: